echovoice/UniversalAnalytics/README.md

 Why use Google Universal Analytics?
 ============================
 You get **REAL** user data inside Google Analytics.
-Thanks to this new API from Google, we can actually **send visitors real IP and User agent**.
+Thanks to this new API from Google, we can actually **send a visitors real IP and User agent**.

 Page Tracking Usage